sanposhiho/molizen/README.md

 Let's look at these differences between Molizen and protoactor-go/ergo.

-- Sending messages explicitly in protoactor-go.
+- Sending messages explicitly in protoactor-go and ergo.
-- un-typed message passing in protoactor-go.
+- un-typed message passing in protoactor-go and ergo.
-- no actor reentrancy in protoactor-go.
+- no actor reentrancy in protoactor-go and ergo.

 #### Sending messages explicitly